 Most teaching positions require a state-issued teaching license.
-In addition to licenses, teachers can earn a variety of teaching certifications, including certificates in specific areas that can improve career opportunities.
-The following list is not exhaustive, and students can visit the National Board for Professional Teaching Standards — which offers 25 certification areas — for more information on available certifications.
+In addition to licenses, teachers can earn certifications in specific areas that can improve career opportunities.

 To earn a certification in art for early and middle childhood, applicants must have a bachelor's degree, three years of teaching experience, and a teaching license.
 Applicants must prepare a portfolio demonstrating proficiency in three areas and pass a content examination on art and teaching methods.

-The high-school level certification in English language arts requires teachers to have a bachelor's degree, three years of teaching experience, and a teaching license if required by the state, as well as a portfolio showing proficiency in teaching.
+High school certification in English language arts requires teachers to have a bachelor's degree, three years of teaching experience, and a teaching license.
+Candidates must also submit a portfolio showing proficiency in teaching.
 Applicants must pass a content examination on language arts and teaching methods.

-In addition to meeting the requirements for general certification, which include a degree, teaching experience, and a graded teaching portfolio, teachers must demonstrate their content proficiency in personal health, environmental health, and interpersonal skills.
+In addition to meeting the requirements for general licensure, which include a degree, teaching experience, and a graded teaching portfolio, teachers must demonstrate their proficiency in personal health, environmental health, and interpersonal skills.

-The elementary and middle school certification in music requires applicants to meet degree and teaching experience requirements, pass the portfolio requirements, and demonstrate content proficiency in music theory and history, performing techniques, and instrumental or vocal abilities.
+The elementary and middle school certification in music requires applicants to meet degree and teaching experience requirements; pass portfolio requirements; and demonstrate content proficiency in music theory and history, performing techniques, and instrumental or vocal abilities.

-The high-school level certification in social studies and history requires applicants to hold a bachelor's degree, demonstrate three years of teaching experience, and pass a teaching portfolio review.
+High school certification in social studies and history requires that applicants hold a bachelor's degree, demonstrate three years of teaching experience, and pass a teaching portfolio review.
 They must also pass a content exam covering instructional strategies, world history, and social studies.

-In order to earn the certification in world languages, applicants must meet the general requirements for teaching experience, a bachelor's degree, and a graded teaching portfolio.
-In addition, they must pass a content exam covering writing and speaking knowledge of the chosen language.
+To earn certification in world languages, applicants must meet general requirements for teaching experience, hold a bachelor's degree, and submit a graded teaching portfolio.
+In addition, they must pass a content exam covering their writing and speaking knowledge of the chosen language.